timotheecour/D_vs_nim/README.md

 * how to use global variables? (cf http://gradha.github.io/articles/2015/02/goodbye-nim-and-good-luck.html)
 A: Non-const global vars are not allowed in proc tagged noSideEffects and care must be used if accessed from multiple threads but there is nothing special about them otherwise.

+* can we modify a slice of an immutable array declared by 'let'?
+A: Slicing doesn't return a var T for let arrays so you can't.
+Note that immutability for stack objects/array/types is deep but for ref/ptr types it is shallow, it means that the memory address pointed to cannot be modified but the content can.

 ## no longer valid points
 https://forum.nim-lang.org/t/1779/1#11314 => dmd backend license was changed recently